Erikline/Face2Face_FileTransfer/README_en.md

-# 📁 Local File Sharing App
+# 📁 Local File Sharing Application

-This is a simple Python application that uses Tkinter to build a GUI and `http.server` as a web server.
+This is a simple Python application built with Tkinter for the GUI and uses `http.server` as the web server.
-It allows you to easily share local files over the same local network (WiFi or Ethernet) via a web browser.
+It allows you to easily share local files over the same LAN (WiFi or Ethernet) through a web browser.

 ---

 ## ✨ Features

-- 🖼️ **GUI Interface:** A clean and intuitive Tkinter window to start/stop the server
+- 🖼️ **GUI Interface:** Simple and intuitive Tkinter window to easily start/stop the server
-- 📤 **File Sharing:** Share files selected through the GUI
+- 📤 **File Sharing:** Share files you select through the GUI
 - 🌐 **Web Upload:** Upload files directly to the server from the browser
 - 📥 **Web Download:** Access and download shared files via the browser
-- ❌ **Web Delete:** Easily delete shared files from the browser interface
+- ❌ **Web Delete:** One-click file deletion from the browser
-- 🔍 **Auto IP Detection:** Automatically detects and displays your local IP address
+- 🔍 **Auto IP Detection:** Automatically displays your local network access address
-- 🎨 **Modern Style:** Basic modern web UI for user-friendly interaction
+- 🎨 **Modern Style:** Clean and beautiful web frontend interface

 ---

 ## 🧰 Requirements

 - 🐍 Python 3.6 or higher
-- 🧱 Tkinter (usually bundled with Python)
+- 🧱 Tkinter (comes pre-installed with Python)

 ---

-## 🚀 Installation
+## 🚀 Installation Steps

 1. 📥 Clone or download this repository
-2. 📂 Open your terminal and navigate to the project directory:
+2. 📂 Open a terminal and navigate to the project directory:

     ```bash
     cd /path/to/your/project